lloydestrada/springboot-rest-crud/README.md

-# Spring Boot REST API CRUD
+# Spring Boot REST

-This is a mini project built with **Spring Boot** that demonstrates basic **CRUD (Create, Read, Update, Delete)** operations through a RESTful API.
+This is a mini project built with **Spring Boot** that demonstrates basic RestController, understanding the POJO, and PathVariable annotations.

 ## Features

-- Create, Read, Update, and Delete (CRUD)
+- Applied Global Exception Handling
-- Rest API integration
+- Rest Integration
-- Simple and clear project structure for learning spring boot core
+- POJO and PathVariable annotations

 ## Dependencies